Juan Martín del Potro: Early life

 Juan Martín del Potro was born in Tandil, Argentina.
-His father, Daniel del Potro (1957–2021), played semi-professional rugby union in Argentina and was a veterinarian.
-His mother, Patricia Lucas, is a teacher and he has a younger sister named Julieta.
-He also had an elder sister who died when she was 8 years old in a car accident.
+His father, Daniel del Potro (1957–2021), played rugby union in Argentina and was a veterinarian.
+His mother, Patricia Lucas, is a teacher, and he has a younger sister named Julieta.
+He also had an elder sister, who died in a car accident when she was eight years old.
 Del Potro speaks Spanish, English and some Italian.

 Aside from tennis, he enjoys playing association football and supports the Boca Juniors team in Argentina and Juventus in Italy.
 He would often dedicate time to both sports during his youth, and Argentine-Italian international footballer Mauro Camoranesi, who grew up in the same town, remains a close friend of del Potro.

 Del Potro began playing tennis at the age of seven with coach Marcelo Gómez (who also coached Tandil-born players Juan Mónaco, Mariano Zabaleta and Máximo González).
 Del Potro's talent was discovered by Italian ex-tennis professional Ugo Colombini, who accompanied him through the initial phases of his young career, and is still today his agent and close friend.
-When questioned about his ambitions in tennis he replied, "I dream of winning a Grand Slam and the Davis Cup."
+When questioned in 2007 about his ambitions in tennis he replied, "I dream of winning a Grand Slam and the Davis Cup."
 Despite refusing to participate in the Davis Cup several times, he has since achieved both goals.
-He is a Roman Catholic.

 Tennis career

 Junior years

-Del Potro played his first junior match in April 2003 at the age of 14 at a grade 2 tournament in Italy.
+Del Potro played his first junior match in April 2003 at the age of 14 at a Grade-2 tournament in Italy.
 As a junior in 2002, del Potro won the Orange Bowl 14s title, beating Marin Čilić en route to a victory over Pavel Tchekov in the final.
-In 2003, at the age of 14, del Potro received wild cards to three ITF Circuit events in Argentina, where he lost in straight sets in the first round of each.
+In 2003, at the age of 14, del Potro received wildcards to three ITF Circuit events in Argentina, where he lost in straight sets in the first round of each.

-As a junior, del Potro reached as high as No. 3 in the combined junior world rankings in January 2005.
+As a junior, del Potro reached as high as No. 3 in the combined ITF junior world rankings, in January 2005.